 2. Disable any system optimization and cleanup software

 A lot of ransomware strains store themselves, and other necessary files, in your Temporary Files folder.
 If you use system cleanup or optimization tools like CCleaner, BleachBit, Glary Utilities, Clean Master, Advanced SystemCare, Wise Disk/Registry Cleaner, Wise Care, Auslogics BoostSpeed, System Mechanic, or anything comparable, you need to disable these tools immediately.

 Action: Check to make sure there are no automatic runs scheduled.
 Otherwise, these applications may remove the infection or other necessary ransomware files from your system.
 We will require these later to determine which type of ransomware you have been infected with.

 Your anti-malware solution may have already quarantined the infected file.
 That’s ok!
 But, do not delete any files.
 To figure out what exactly the ransomware has done to your computer, we will require the ransomware to be executable.

 Note: It is fine to disable the infection by disabling any autorun entries pointing to it or by quarantining the infection.
 However, it is important not to delete it from quarantine or to remove the malicious files right away without a complete backup.

-To identify a strain of ransomware and offer a decrypter, we will need access to the malicious file.
+To identify a strain of ransomware, we will need access to the malicious file.
 Additionally, it can be helpful to see a sample encrypted file (ideally nothing sensitive, such as a system icon or similar) to identify exactly which encryption method was used and if any identifiable features match known strains of ransomware.

-Recently, we have seen a lot of compromises of servers.
+Recently, we have seen many cases of compromised servers.
 Ransomware accesses the server by brute-force.
 User passwords are rapidly fired at the server via Remote Desktop Protocol (RDP).